elizabethsiegle/Bay_Area_tech_meetups/README.md

 <br>

 ###Robots/Bots meetups
 + [Bay Area Bot, Chat, and Conversational App Developers Group](https://www.meetup.com/Bay-Area-Bot-Chat-and-Conversational-App-Developers/).
 Talks have included API.ai, IBM Watson Conversation Service APIs, Bebo, and much more!
+I attended one meetup at Slack HQ, and really enjoyed the topic, speakers, people, and location.
 <br>

 + [SF Robot Makers Club](https://www.meetup.com/San-Francisco-Robot-Makers-Club/).
 Just started at the beginning of this year, this meetup is already gaining in popularity.